BananaTigeer/TrackMAPI/Readme.md

 ## __Running the application after a successful Jenkins Build__
 After a successful Jenkins pipeline build and push to Dockerhub.
 Navigate to the project directory `/TrackmAPI/src/main/resources/playtest2`

-Before running docker-compose, we need to disable the running local mongodb:
+Before running docker-compose, we need to disable the running local mongodb to avoid port use conflicts:

      systemctl stop mongodb.service

 then run the command in the terminal:

      docker-compose up

+Addendum: If you need to enable MongoDB service again, run the command in terminal:

+    systemctl start mongodb.service

 This command will pull the trackmapi image from dockerhub, including official images for MongoDB and Keycloak.
 Once its finished pulling, it will then run these applications in a separate container.
 Fortunately, these containers are linked together due to how the docker-compose is configured.